 According to the rules of the NBA, the team’s full name should be entirely written on the main emblem.
 So designers decided to put the inscription Milwaukee Bucks at the bottom.
 The entire composition is enclosed in a cream-colored circle.
 The point is that cream color is used for the first time in the color scheme of the NBA team and reflects the main nickname Cream City.
 Therefore, Milwaukee began to be called this because many of the settlers’ houses were built of brick, which did from local clay of cream color.

 The mascot and the main symbol of the team is the white-tailed deer.
 He was chosen because of his agility, gracefulness, instant reaction, impeccable running speed, and the ability to jump high.
 In the current logo, he looks like a powerful and domineering male, whom nothing can interfere with achieving his goal.
 This is evidenced by the stern look and confidence that the monolithic figure conveys.

 Originally “MILWAUKEE BUCKS” was written in black with a slight tilt to the right.
 Then the word size became disproportionate: the designers made the first part of the name small, and the second large.
-In the modern version, the headset is rigid, engraved, of high-precision shape, elongated, and chopped.
+In the modern version, the typeface is rigid, engraved, of high-precision shape, elongated, and chopped.

 The color green remained as a reminder of the basketball club’s past achievements.
 Purple was just trendy, so they changed it to red color – a symbol of energy.
 Silver first emphasized shades of purple and then became one of the main ones.